JingboYang/leetcode-evaluation-infrastructure/README.md

 """
 ```

-Files in the [problems](problems/) folder are problems that I have solved.
-They are **NOT** necessarily correct and are **NOT** even guaranteed to run.
+Files in [problems](problems/) folder are problems that I have solved.
+They are **NOT** necessarily correct and are **NOT** guaranteed to run at all.
 They are only there as references to using this infrastructure.
 (Back to [To Use](#To-Use))

 ## Advanced Use Cases